 ECT’s effectiveness in treating severe mental illnesses is recognized by the American Psychiatric Association, the American Medical Association, the National Institute of Mental Health, and similar organizations in Canada, Great Britain, and many other countries.

 ECT works by delivering brief electrical stimulation to the brain to induce activity while the patient is under anesthesia.

 ECT is performed by a team of trained medical professionals, including a psychiatrist, anesthesiologist, and a nurse (or physician’s assistant).
 When a patient arrives, they are connected to a heart monitor and the treatment team administers sedatives.
 Once the person is asleep, a controlled seizure, which usually lasts for one minute, is induced by electrical currents delivered through the electrodes on the scalp.

 Since patients are asleep and the muscles are relaxed, patients do not feel any pain or discomfort during ECT.
 The procedure lasts for about 15 – 20 minutes and then approximately 30 minutes is spent in the recovery room.

-Your doctor will determine whether unilateral or bilateral ECT is best.
-This refers to the placement of electrodes on the head.
+Your doctor will determine whether unilateral or bilateral ECT is the best treatment option for you.
+These types of ECT refer to the placement of the electrodes on the head.